 5. “Walk me through your perfect workday.”

-This question provides a candidate with the chance to highlight what they value in the workplace.
+Asking about a candidate’s perfect workday gives them the chance to identify what they value in the workplace.
 Do they prefer to work independently or with teams?
 How does socializing fit into their idea of working?

-Most interviews are structured to assess a candidate’s competence to do the role and then how they will fit.
-This question provides a glimpse into what the employee values, which we can compare to our company.
+The majority of interview questions often assess a candidate’s competence to do tasks, and how they would fit in with that aspect.
+This question gives a glimpse into what the candidate values, which you can then compare to the company.

 It’s one thing to ask interview questions to assess culture fit, but is your culture one which performs well?
 Make sure you’re cultivating great company culture, by watching our webinar on this topic.